N0RdmannFraN0Rge/IS-213/README.md

 ## Getting Started

-For instruction on how to build and run OpenFB, see the [Installation guide](https://github.com/N0RdmannFraN0Rge/IS-213/wiki/Installation-Guide) file.
+For instruction on how to build and run OpenFB, see the [Installation guide](https://github.com/N0RdmannFraN0Rge/IS-213/wiki/Installation-Guide).

 ## Contributing

 Want to contribute to the project?
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct.
+Please read the [CONTRIBUTING](https://github.com/N0RdmannFraN0Rge/IS-213/wiki/Contributing-Guide) file for details on our code of conduct.

 ## License